(It’s the only way we will ever rid ourselves of the Jewish left.)

 The subject was quickly changed.
 Both sides of the interview and everyone listening to the radio knew exactly what aspect of the relationship Sapir’s aunt disapproved of.
 But neither she nor the interviewers dared let it escape their lips.
 And not for nothing.
 About a year ago a famous Israeli-Jewish actor married a famous Israeli-Arab actress.
 One Member of Knesset out of a hundred and twenty – a somewhat boorish, non-yarmulka-wearing fellow from the Likud party – expressed his reservations.
 Challenged by a reporter to congratulate the newlyweds, he responded sheepishly: “Well, I wish them happiness, but I believe that Jews should marry Jews.”
 Since then, he has been relentlessly pilloried in the press, and his name can no longer be mentioned in polite society without someone tacking on the epithet: “The Racist.”

 Now, neither my daughter’s friends’ parents, nor the interviewers and interviewee on IDF radio, nor even those who disparage that Likud MK as a racist would necessarily define themselves as “left.”
 Still, they and their ilk can no longer comfortably advocate “marrying within the fold.”
-For similar reasons, a whole slew of Israelis on the center-left are also quite incapable any longer of uttering the word le’umiyut (roughly: liberal nationalism), as it is immediately conflated in their minds with le’umanut (roughly: chauvinist nationalism).
+For similar reasons, a whole slew of Israelis on the center-left are also quite incapable of uttering the word le’umiyut (roughly: liberal nationalism), as it is immediately conflated in their minds with le’umanut (roughly: chauvinist nationalism).
 One of my daughters glued a bumper sticker to a corrugated fence adjoining the neighborhood skate-park that said: “I am a Hebrew.”
-Upon returning to the spot a week later, she saw that a young Jewish skateboarder had drawn an arrow to the sticker and graffitied the words: “Nazism, Volume Two.”
+Upon returning to the spot a week later, she saw that a young Jewish skateboarder had graffitied underneath the sticker the words: “Nazism, Volume Two.”

-Now, since all of the above holds true a fortiori for the actual, truly nasty left, we can certainly hold out the hope that they will leave the country, meet attractive non-Jews, marry them, have kids who will grow up to do the same, and so on until, by the third generation, the connection will be good and gone.
+Now, since what holds true for the sane, center-left holds true a fortiori for the far, truly nasty left, we can certainly hold out the hope that these latter will leave the country, meet attractive non-Jews, marry them, have kids who will grow up to do the same, and so on until, by the third generation, the connection will be good and gone.
 Then, finally, we will be rid of them, of their malicious, calumnious, intolerable, murderous vitriol, and of the arrows they shoot at us day in and day out from the inside, that wound us more deeply than any of our enemies’ weapons ever could.